gautamc1106/cornell-tech-hw/lab-3/README.md

 ## Objective

 The objective of this lab is to create a wireless measurement device.
 The Arduino Fio and the range finder will be used to build a hand held device which which can measure the distance from the device.
-The device will have a button, which will trigger transmission of the measurement readings to a computer using the XBee.
+The device will have a button, which will trigger transmission of the measurement readings to a computer using the Xbee.

 ## Executive Summary